octokit/plugin-paginate-graphql.js/README.md

 ### Unsupported: Nested pagination

-Nested pagination with GraphlQL is complicated, so the following **is not supported**:
+Nested pagination with GraphQL is complicated, so the following **is not supported**:

 ```js
 await octokit.graphql.paginate((cursor) => {